CS4240-Group6/assignment03-vrshooter/README.md

 # Assignment03
 This is our CS4240 VR Scarecrow shooter and teleportation game! :D

 You are a farmer in a rural farmland.
-You are tasked with hitting all the evil scarecrows that plague that farm.
+You are tasked with destroying all the evil scarecrows that plague that farm.
-With the fruits you have grown in your farm, hit as many scarecrows as possible to show your anger.
+With the fruits you have grown in your farm, destory all the scarecrows with as little fruits as possible.

 ### Environment Scene
 ![image](https://user-images.githubusercontent.com/7495242/110196271-662aeb80-7e7e-11eb-8bbe-8b8706a3f852.png)